sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set1.md

 9. **High Performance Computing (HPC) Instances:**
    - **hpc6i, hpc6id, hpc6gn, hpc6dgn:** These instances are designed for tightly-coupled, high-performance computing applications using a high bandwidth, low-latency network.

-## what is aws lambda?
-AWS Lambda is a serverless compute service provided by Amazon Web Services (AWS) that allows you to run code without provisioning or managing servers.
-It enables developers to build and deploy applications as individual functions that are triggered by various events, such as changes to data in an Amazon S3 bucket, updates to a database, HTTP requests via API Gateway, or custom events from other AWS services.
-Lambda automatically scales the execution of these functions in response to the incoming workload, ensuring that you pay only for the compute time consumed by your code.

 ## what is CRR IN AWS?
 In Amazon Web Services (AWS), CRR stands for Cross-Region Replication.
 It is a feature used in AWS S3 (Simple Storage Service) that allows you to replicate objects (files or data) from one S3 bucket in one AWS region to another S3 bucket in a different AWS region.
 This helps in achieving data redundancy, disaster recovery, and low-latency access to data in different geographical locations.
 CRR ensures that data is automatically and asynchronously copied to a designated destination bucket, making it a valuable tool for data backup and ensuring high availability of data across regions.

-## what is cloudfront?
-Amazon CloudFront is a content delivery network (CDN) service provided by Amazon Web Services (AWS).
-It is designed to improve the performance, security, and scalability of web applications and websites by distributing content to multiple edge locations worldwide.
-CloudFront accelerates the delivery of static and dynamic web content, such as images, videos, JavaScript files, and APIs, to end-users by caching this content at edge locations that are geographically closer to them.
-This reduces latency and provides a better user experience.
-Additionally, CloudFront offers features like DDoS protection, SSL/TLS encryption, and integration with other AWS services, making it a powerful tool for optimizing the delivery of web content and applications.

 ## what are aws region and AZ in aws?